 Normally in accordance with Section 22 of the Town and Country Planning Act 1971, all building works, engineering operations, uses of land, etc. require planning permission, but there are some categories of development which under certain cirucmstances do not usually need a planning application.
-These 'permitted development' abilities are set out in the Town and Country Planning General Development Order 1977 and in various subsequent modifying Orders.
-The definition of a conservation area does not of itself automatically remove these rights, but there are important variations contained in Special Development Orders.
-You are therefore strongly advised to consult the Planning Department for clarification before ANY works are undertaking's combowner arish Council structure or tree within the conservation area.
+These 'permitted development' abilities are set out in the Town and Country Planning General Development Order 1977 and in various subsequent modifying Orders. definition of a conservation area does not of itself automatically remove these rights, but there are important variations contained in Special Development Orders.
+You are therefore strongly advised to consult the Planning Department for clarification before ANY works are undertaken to ANY building, structure or tree within the conservation area.